ethanbowles03/CollegeProgrammingPortfolio/README.md

 # Wordle
 >## About This Project
-#### This project is a copy of the well known game wordle.
-You are given 5 guesses to to choose the correct word.
-In this application there is a list of around 10000 words in the game.
+#### This project is a copy of the well known game Wordle.
+You are given 5 guesses to choose the correct word.
+In this application there is a list of around 10,000 words in the game.
 These are read through a text file and stored in the game.
-If a correct letter is guess in the right location the square turns green, if in the wrong location turns yellow, and a wrong guess the square remains the same color.
-Background music was added to this project.
+If a correct letter is guessed in the right location, the square turns green.
+If a correct letter guessed in the wrong location, the square turns yellow.
+If an incorrect letter is guessed, the square remains the same color.
+Background music was added to this project

 >## Current Version - 1.1